luomus/laji-api/diary.md

 * POST `/annotation` (annotation creation) doesn't accept "full document URI", like http://tun.fi/JX.1243 as the rootID.
 Only simple Qnames are accepted.
 * When removing an annotation, the persons to notify about it is dug from the warehouse's response's `editorUserIds`.
 Old API uses `editors` field but that's not documented in https://laji.fi/about/1400 so I hope this one is correct?  (ask Esko later)

+## Areas

+* Areas have `countryCodeISOnumeric` property.
+It's in the result from triplestore, I don't see why we would filter it out.

 # Database changes

 > :warning: Production release